Jondiki/SuccessCard/README.md

-Build a `React-Native`  application screen with carousel, and 3 cards.
+Build `React-Native`  app screen with carousel, and 3 cards.